 IHG continues to focus on providing an inclusive environment, in which employees are valued for who they are and what they bring to the Group, and in which talented individuals are retained through all levels of the organisation.

-The Committee will consider the remuneration policy annually to ensure it remains aligned with strategic objectives.
+The Committee considers the remuneration policy annually to ensure it remains aligned with strategic objectives.
 However, it is intended that the policy will apply for three years from the 2014 AGM; if any changes are made to the policy within that timeframe, it will be presented to shareholders again to be voted on.

-Our 2013 Directors' Remuneration Report can be viewed here: Directors' Remuneration Report (PDF 0.29Mb)
+Our 2013 Directors' Remuneration Report can be viewed here: Directors' Remuneration Report (PDF 0.29Mb).